Non-Negative Bregman Divergence Minimization for Deep Direct Density Ratio Estimation: Problem setting

-\paragraph{Examples of DRE:} \citet{sugiyama2011bregman} showed that various DRE methods can be unified from the viewpoint of BR divergence minimization.
-Furthermore, \citet{pmlr-v48-menon16} showed an equivalence between conditional probability estimation and DRE by BR divergence minimization.
-In addition, we can derive a novel method for DRE from the proposed method of \citet{ICML:duPlessis+etal:2015} and \citet{kato2018learning}.
+\citet{sugiyama2011bregman} showed that BD minimization can unify various DRE methods.
+Furthermore, \citet{pmlr-v48-menon16} showed an equivalence between conditional probability estimation and DRE from the BD minimization perspective.
+In addition, by generalizing the results of \citet{ICML:duPlessis+etal:2015} and \citet{kato2018learning}, we derive a novel method for DRE from PU learning in Appendix~\ref{appdx:example_f}.
 We summarize the DRE methods in Table~\ref{tbl:methods_from_br_minimization}.
-Here, we introduce the empirical risks of \emph{least-square importance fitting} (LSIF), the \emph{Kullback–Leibler importance estimation procedure} (KLIEP), logistic regression (LR), and \emph{PU learning with log Loss} (PULogLoss):
+Here, the empirical risks of \emph{least-square importance fitting} (LSIF), \emph{unnormalized Kullback–Leibler} (UKL) divergence, \emph{binary Kullback–Leibler} (BKL) divergence, and \emph{PU learning with log Loss} (PULogLoss) are given as